We are a charity and we are enormously grateful for every donation of furniture, clothes, books and bric-a-brac given to us.

 Every item that can be sold in our furniture stores and charity shops enables us to provide support and services to older people in our community.
 Without the money brought in by our shops and furniture stores we would not be able to make such a difference to thousands of lives in Milton Keynes every year.

 We can collect larger items of saleable furniture from your home in the borough of Milton Keynes free of charge.

 We are currently able to collect Monday to Friday between 10.00am and 3.30pm.
 Other goods can be taken directly to any of our furniture stores or to any of our shops.

 Please ring the Kiln Farm furniture store during opening hours to arrange a time that is convenient for our van to call.

 - fridges and fridge-freezers that are fully working

 - flat screen televisions with fully working remote control

-We regret we are no longer able to accept
+We regret we are not able to accept

 - any type of computer whether working or not (except modern laptops)

 - dishwashers (because we cannot check them properly before resale)